danog/MadelineProtoDocs/docs/API_docs/constructors/updateNewScheduledMessage.md

 ---
-title: updateNewScheduledMessage
+title: "updateNewScheduledMessage"
-description: A message was added to the [schedule queue of a chat](https://core.telegram.org/api/scheduled-messages)
+description: "A message was added to the schedule queue of a chat"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: updateNewScheduledMessage